 Just follow these four simple steps to enrol with the Duke of Edinburgh programme in Moray:

-- Contact your school or local DofE centre.
-It is important that you meet the DofE leader and that you are participating as part a school/centre programme so that you receive the support you need to undertake your award.
+- Contact your school or local DofE Centre.
+It is important that you meet the DofE leader and that you participate as part a school/centre programme so that you receive the support you need to undertake your award.

-- Complete an enrolment form (MS Word) and publicity consent form (PDF).
+- Complete an enrolment form and publicity consent form.

 - Return both forms to the DofE leader.

-Once we have received your enrolment form, enrolment fee and publicity consent form you will receive a welcome pack which includes your record book.
+Once we have received your enrolment form, enrolment fee and publicity consent form you will receive a welcome pack which includes a book for recording your DofE activity.

 Once you have received your welcome pack, you need to meet with your DofE leader who will help you organise your programme plan for each DofE section.
-You will need to set up an online eDofE account for recording your DofE progress and evidence.
+Your Leader will need to set up an online eDofE account for recording your DofE progress and evidence.

 When you have successfully completed your Award you will be presented with your certificate and badge.